Investigating Diagnostic Devices in Global Health

 I am interested in supervising students working in the areas of Melanesia, biomedicine, hospital ethnography, management knowledge, bureaucracy, anthropology of the state.

-If you are interested in being supervised by Alice Street, please see the links below for more information:
+If you are interested in being supervised by Alice Street, please see the links below (open in new windows) for more information: